310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
             Ohh, thank you, Anzu!
-If you ever spot him, contact me!
+If you ever spot him, contact me right away!
 I'll come rushing no matter what!

             Heheh!
 I'm even more excited for the Kyoto trip now! ☆
 			{% endbubble %}